AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/data-dictionary.md

 - Churn is not stored and must be calculated analytically.
 - Renewals represent only successful renewals.
 - Marketing attribution and sales channel are separate concepts.
+- A registered user does not necessarily become a purchasing customer.
+- Purchasing customer status is derived from the presence of at least one policy.